-A nano aquarium is the perfect small tank which will fit pretty much anywhere in your home or office.
+A nano aquarium is the perfect small tank that will fit pretty much anywhere in your home or office.

 The small size makes it ideal for all aquarists as long as they are prepared to put in the extra time to carry out regular water changes.

 These tanks are also one of the cheapest available on the market, which is why they are so popular.

 For a beginner, it can be used to keep a small community of fish, and for an experienced fishkeeper the nano tank can provide a challenging and creative space to create a really unique setup.